 SSRIs or selective serotonin reuptake inhibitors and a certain SNRI are the two best medication choices for generalized social anxiety disorder.
 This is back by over 20 randomized controlled studies using these medications.

 For some, their social anxiety improves as they grow older.
-However, for a lot of people, it doesn’t disappear by itself without a treatment plan.
-It is vital to seek help if you are experiencing symptoms, as there are treatments that can definitely help you deal with it.
+However, for a lot of people, treating the disorder doesn’t disappear by itself without a treatment plan.
+It is vital to seek help if you are experiencing social anxiety disorder symptoms or physical symptoms, as there are treatments that can definitely help you deal with mental disorders.

 Individuals with a hyperactive amygdala may have an increased fear response, which causes a rise in anxiety symptoms during social situations.
-Social anxiety can also be a learned behavior, or some develop the illness following a frustrating or embarrassing social event.
+Social anxiety can also be a learned behavior, or some develop social anxiety disorder following a frustrating or embarrassing social event.

 When there is a need to perform in front of a large audience, individuals with social anxiety disorder usually blush, tremble, sweat all over their bodies, and their heart races.
-They also tend to feel sick to their stomach and feel dizzy.
+They also tend to feel sick to their stomach and feel dizzy with intense fear.
 Their posture becomes rigid; they speak with an overly low voice and don’t make eye contact.

 Some known behavioral and personality features seen in kids with social anxiety include tantrums, severe shyness, crying, clinging to people close to them, fear or utter silence in new environments or with new people, and refusal to speak in front of others.

-You will most probably have an idea if you have social anxiety, if you feel very tense and nervous in front of others or when you are about to give a speech.
+You will most probably have an idea if you have social anxiety if you feel very tense and nervous in front of others, or when you are about to give a speech.
 You worry about your speech weeks or even months before the event, and you don’t get enough sleep because you are anxious.
-You experience severe anxiety symptoms during an event that you think is scary, and you often present with shortness of breath, trembling, or a fast heartbeat.
+You experience severe anxiety disorder symptoms during an event that you think is scary, and you often present with shortness of breath, trembling, or a fast heartbeat.

-People who suffer from social anxiety could also develop detrimental means of managing their discomfort.
+People suffering from social anxiety could also develop detrimental ways of managing their discomfort.
 A lot of them use alcohol or drugs to stay calm around other people.
-In fact, about 20% of individuals who have social anxiety also develop alcohol dependence or abuse.
-While drug use or drinking can improve anxiety symptoms instantly, they could become worse over time.
+In fact, about 20% of individuals who have social anxiety also develop alcohol dependence or substance abuse.
+While drug use or drinking can instantly improve significant anxiety symptoms, they could worsen over time.

 A person who lives with social anxiety feels like he is never free from terror and criticism.
 It feels like he is often at the center of the stage, destined to frustrate and dissatisfy.
 For those going through all this, no social interaction ever goes effortlessly enough to offer a break from constant worry and self-criticism.

-Not everybody comprehends how much social anxiety really impacts people, but support and treatment are progressively accessible.
+Not everybody comprehends how much social anxiety disorder really impacts people, but support and treatment are progressively accessible.
 The most efficient treatment is cognitive-behavioral therapy or CBT.
 CBT assists individuals in changing their negative thought patterns and learn new behavioral patterns in a secure environment.
-Doing this with a qualified and experienced therapist can help socially anxious individuals start their journey to overcome their anxieties.
+Doing this with a qualified mental health professional and experienced therapist can help socially anxious individuals start their journey to overcome their anxieties.

-If you have a social anxiety disorder, seek the assistance of a doctor or mental health provider.
-While social anxiety might never entirely disappear, you can considerably reduce your symptoms and stop it from keeping you detached from the real world.
+If you have a social anxiety disorder or other anxiety disorders, seek the assistance of a doctor or mental health professional.
+While it might never entirely disappear, by treating the anxiety disorder, you can considerably reduce your symptoms and stop it from keeping you detached from the real world.

-And though you may not have experienced social phobia yourself, knowing more about it tremendously helps you understand people who do have social anxiety.
+And though you may not have experienced social phobia, knowing more about it tremendously helps you understand people with social anxiety.
 Next time you talk to a socially anxious friend, don’t forget how they could be feeling.